 Rosemont College has rolling admissions, which means there is no fixed application deadline.
 However, please note that the Office of Admissions strongly encourages you to apply as early as possible so that adequate time is given to obtain a student visa.

 There is no application fee if you apply online.
-The fee for the paper application is waived for all international students.

 The TOEFL is required for all international students with two exceptions.
 If English is your first language then a TOEFL score is not required.
 If you meet one of the criteria for TOEFL exemption, please indicate your reason for not submitting a TOEFL score in your application.
 Students who do not take the TOEFL must take the SAT 1 exam.